All Commissions

 IOU

-Subject to ongoing scrutiny over distribution rate structures and storm cost recovery.
-NHPUC has been active in reviewing Eversource's capital expenditure justifications following multi-year rate increases.
+Subject to ongoing scrutiny over distribution rate design and storm cost recovery.
+NHPUC has historically challenged Eversource on ROE levels and capital expenditure prudency, particularly following major storm events.

 IOU